CorsCode/CorsCodeRoutingCLI/README.md

 # CorsCode Dynamic API Command-line Interface

-That sounds like a mouthful, but this tool is extremely useful for creating simple APIs that utilize 2-step authentication as the primary form of authentication.
+That sounds like a mouthful, but this tool is extremely useful for creating simple APIs that utilize token authentication.

 #### Requirements:
 - NPM